OpenZeppelin/compound-monitoring/multisig-transactions-monitor/README.md

   - Type is always set to `Info`
   - Severity is always set to `Info`
   - Metadata field contains:
-    - Wwner address removed
+    - Owner address removed
     - Compound multisig address

 - AE-COMP-GOVERNANCE-PROPOSAL-CREATED-ALERT
-  - Fired when a proposal is created from Compound's multisig wallet
+  - Fired when a proposal is created from the Compound multisig wallet
   - Type is always set to `Info`
   - Severity is always set to `Info`
   - Metadata field contains: